 Breaking the cycle of poverty

 The education of girls not only helps them achieve their individual potential, but also helps to break intergenerational cycles of poverty and disadvantage.
 When a girl stays in school, she increases her income earning potential and her future is immediately brighter.
 Education empowers her to build a better life for herself, contributing to the health, safety and prosperity of her family and community.
-In fact, a one percentage point increase in female education rates
+In fact, ensuring all girls are finishing secondary school education by 2030 could boost the gross domestic product (GDP) of developing countries by 10% on average over the next decade.

 Improved health